rdailey98/flight-booker/README.md

 ## Testing

 To test your solutions, type `mvn test` inside the `application` folder.
-To run your solutions in an interactive mode, type `mvn clean compile assembly:single` then `java -jar target/application-1.0-jar-with-dependencies.jar` inside the `application` folder.
+To run the application in an interactive mode, type `mvn clean compile assembly:single` then `java -jar target/application-1.0-jar-with-dependencies.jar` inside the `application` folder.